 What is Emicizumab / Hemlibra®?
 03

 Who can use Hemlibra®?
 03

 Is Hemlibra® suitable for children 04

 How does Hemlibra® work?
 04

-Is the half-life of Hemlibra® different from Factor VIII?
+How does Hemlibra® work in those with inhibitors?
 05

 How much Hemlibra® should I use?
 05

 How is Hemlibra® given?
 06

 What if I miss a dose?
 06

-Do I still need Factor VIII??
+Do I still need by-passing agents?
 07

 What is my factor level on Hemlibra®?
 07

 Does Hemlibra® cause factor VIII inhibitors?
 08

-Will I ever get an FVIII inhibitor??
-08

 Can my immune system react to Hemlibra®?
 08

+What is my factor level on Hemlibra®?
+08

+Does Hemlibra® cause factor VIII inhibitors?
+08

 What are the benefits of Hemlibra®?
 08

 What are drawbacks to Hemlibra® treatment?
 09

 What should I know about Hemlibra® safety and side effects?
 09

 How is Hemlibra® stored?
 10

 Hemlibra Ancillaries 10

 What happens if I switch from my current treatment to Hemlibra®?
 11

 Are there people for whom Hemlibra® may not be suitable?
+11

+Is Hemlibra® suitable for children?
 11

 What happens if I have a bleed?
 12

 Will I still have to record my Hemlibra treatments on the Homescan app?
 12

 Emergency Treatment 12